 EDUCATION- Health, Physical Education and Recreation (BHPB)

 BHPB 231 - PERSONAL AND COMMUNITY HEALTH (3).
-A study of the principles and practices of personal and community health and their application to the health education of the young child.
+(Prereq or Coreq: BEDC 210) A study of the principles and practices of personal and community health and their application to the health education of the young child.